-A typical visit can be expected to require three (3) to five (5) days on site.
+A typical visit can be expected to require three (3) to five (5) days on-site.
 The on-site visit process will include the following:

-- An entrance interview during which any concerns or questions about the review can be discussed between WVDED and subrecipient staff. - Requests of documentation for review including, but not limited to, subrecipient policies and procedures, program documents, client files, and financial records. - Conducting interviews with program staff regarding program operations and job functions - Conducting interviews with administrative and fiscal staff. - Inspecting completed weatherized dwelling units. - Inspecting Weatherization assets including but not limited to warehouse(s), material inventory, tools, equipment, and vehicles. - Offering a daily update to the subrecipient regarding the progress of the review and issues that have already been found.
+- An entrance interview during which any concerns or questions about the review can be discussed between WVDED and subrecipient staff. - Requests of documentation for review including, but not limited to, subrecipient policies and procedures, program documents, client files, and financial records. - Conducting interviews with program staff regarding program operations and job functions. - Conducting interviews with administrative and fiscal staff. - Inspecting completed weatherized dwelling units. - Inspecting Weatherization assets including but not limited to warehouse(s), material inventory, tools, equipment, and vehicles. - Offering a daily update to the subrecipient regarding the progress of the review and issues that have already been found.

 The staffing and credential make up of a subrecipient will determine the number of completed dwelling units needing to be visited by WVDED as per DOE WPN 22-4.
 For subrecipients that have an independent QCI, WVDED will monitor at least five percent (5%) of completed dwelling units.
 For subrecipients that have an Auditor that also performs the functions of QCI, WVDED will monitor at least ten percent (10%) of completed dwelling units.
 This percentage will increase based on issues identified and/or capacity of WVDED staff.
 WVDED will also review units "in progress" beyond the five (5) or ten (10) percent completed units respectively, in order to assess: quality and compliance; appropriate and allowable materials; appropriateness and accuracy of energy audits; final inspections; safe work practices, such as lead safe weatherization protocols; and other factors that are relevant to on-site work.

 Upon the completion of each monitoring visit of any of the three (3) components, an Exit Conference is held between the members of the subrecipient (as selected by the subrecipient management) and the monitoring staff to discuss strengths, weaknesses, findings, call-backs, and monitor recommendations.
 As per DOE WPN 20-4, within thirty (30) days after each visit, WVDED will prepare a written report for the subrecipient that describes the current monitoring assessment (identification any findings, recommendations, commendations, and best practices) and any corrective actions as part of a QIP, if applicable.
-The Subrecipient Monitoring Log is used to track all due dates, dates sent and received, QIP dates, etc., to ensure all time required documents stay on schedule.
 A subrecipient typically has thirty (30) days to respond with a QIP unless the nature and severity of findings deem a more expedient response.
 If the subrecipient does not respond within the required time limit, the subrecipient is notified and disciplinary or punitive actions may be taken if the subrecipient does not comply with the requirement to submit a QIP.

-Process of Corrective Action, Discipline and/or Removal of a Subrecipient from the WAP and/or desk top review, or requiring the submission of documentation confirming the corrections.
+Process of Corrective Action, Discipline and/or Removal of a Subrecipient from the WAP WVDED has a system in place to review each QIP provided by the subrecipients either approving of the plans made or requiring additional information or actions.
+Regardless of monitoring focus, WVDED follows up with each subrecipient to ensure that the corrective actions outlined in the plan have been implemented either through a subsequent monitoring visit and/or desk-top review, or requiring the submission of documentation confirming the corrections.
 WVDED will offer and provide training and technical assistance if requested and appropriate response to a QIP.
 If a subrecipient's response is to contest an identified deficiency, WVDED will either sustain or revise its initial finding and provide additional guidance or instructions.